The Alcott

 "The Alcott" is a song by American band the National featuring American singer-songwriter Taylor Swift.
-The song appears on the band's album First Two Pages of Frankenstein (2023), and it was released as a single on April 28, 2023.
+The song appears on the band's album First Two Pages of Frankenstein (2023) and was released as a single on April 28, 2023.
 It is a downtempo ballad with prominent piano.
 It was produced at Long Pond Studio in Hudson Valley.

 Music and lyrics

 Produced at Long Pond studio in Hudson Valley, "The Alcott" is a downtempo ballad.
 It incorporates prominent piano in its production.
 Andrew Trendell of NME described the song as "arena-ready lighters-up".
 Pitchfork critic Brad Shoup found the track to feature a "subliminal industrial rapping".
 Towards the end, Swift performs with her solo vocals.

 Reception

 In Clash, James Mellen picked "The Alcott" as a "truly stunning" track that showcases Swift's "immaculate" vocals and Berninger's "universal" performance.
-In a mixed review, Shoup found the track to be mostly of Swift's artistry and labelled it "the National (Taylor's Version)", and wrote: "The mess is there, just not the chaos."
+In a mixed review, Shoup found the track to be mostly of Swift's artistry and labelled it "the National (Taylor's Version)", and wrote "The mess is there, just not the chaos."